OHDSI/WhiteRabbit/README.md

 * User guide and Help: <a href="http://www.ohdsi.org/web/wiki/doku.php?id=documentation:software:whiterabbit">WhiteRabbit Wiki</a>
 * Developer questions/comments/feedback: <a href="http://forums.ohdsi.org/c/developers">OHDSI Forum</a>
 * We use the <a href="../../issues">GitHub issue tracker</a> for all bugs/issues/enhancements
+* Historically, all files have CRLF line endings.
+Please configure your IDE and local git to keep line endings as is.
+This avoids merge conflicts.

 License
 =======